BorjaRuizReverter/SigaaWebScraping/README.md

 ```shell
 python SigaaWebScraping.py
 ```
 If it all works, your previously blank vcf file should now be filled with student's names and emails.
-This file has the suitable format to be imported to Google Contacts.
+This file has the suitable format to be imported from Google Contacts.